Nathan Haines (priest): Career

 Although Nottingham was a strong dissenting town, relationships between Anglicans and Dissenters were largely cordial; many dissenters attending chapel and receiving communion in their parish church.
 It was widely recognised that the poor of the town received more charity from the Anglican clergy than from any of the dissenting ministers.

-In 1801, the Nottingham Journal published figures for St. Mary's - 3,872 inhabited houses, 5,312 families, 10,895 males and 11,759 females, giving a parish population of 22,654.
+In 1801, the Nottingham Journal published figures for St. Mary's: 3,872 inhabited houses, 5,312 families, 10,895 males and 11,759 females, giving a parish population of 22,654.
 This was double the figure in 1770 when Haines took the living.

-During Haines incumbency, the cordial relations between Anglicans and dissenters deteriorated.
+During Haines' incumbency, the cordial relations between Anglicans and dissenters deteriorated.
 In 1799, shots were fired through the vicarage bedroom window, "manifestly with a destructive and malicious intent" while Dr and Mrs Haines were asleep in bed.
 The Vicarage was Washington House, on High Pavement.

 In 1800, the Nottingham Journal reported loitering, gaming and other nuisances in the churchyard during divine service.
 In 1801, the vestry demanded the restoration of the right to elect one of the churchwardens, and "during this time some highly reprehensible irregularities were committed in the church".
 The election of a sexton in 1805 turned into a party-political affair with the parading of rival banners.
-By 1806, the year of Haines death, railings were erected around the churchyard with lockable gates and the age-old footway across the churchyard dug-up and discontinued.
-He had become a Doctor of Divinity (DD).
+By 1806, the year of Haines' death, railings were erected around the churchyard with lockable gates and the age-old footway across the churchyard dug-up and discontinued.